longndt/react-course/lesson4-routing-auth/README.md

 **Continue Learning:**
 - 📖 Read the [Theory Guide](./theory/theory4.md) for in-depth concepts
-- 💻 Study the [Demo Application](./demo/) for real-world examples
+- 💻 Study the [Example Application](./examples/) for real-world examples
 - 🔬 Complete the [Lab Exercise](./lab/lab4.md) to build hands-on skills
-- ⚡ Bookmark the [Quick Start Guide](./quickstart.md) for quick reference
+- ⚡ Bookmark the [Reference Guide](./reference/) for quick reference

 ---